dsoprea/GDriveFS/README.txt

 GDriveFS
 ========

 An innovative FUSE wrapper for Google Drive developed under Python 2.7 .
-Work has been done to start making GDriveFS compatible with Python 3, but most of this will probably be completed only after initial development has been finished.

-UPDATE:

-This project is under active development, but should now be mostly functionally complete (less a couple of more minor FUSE calls).
-I could use some help in testing it.
+I could use some help in testing GDriveFS.
+Please let me know if you find issues.

 Design goals: